pbosetti/mightex/README.md

 ### Windows

-On Windows, things are a tad more complicated.
+If you want to build the project on Windows, things are a tad more complicated.
 For starters you need to install:

 1. Visual Studio 2019 (Community edition is fine), with Windows C++ SDK.
 2. Git